bergmannjg/WikitextTemplateParser/src/WikitextRouteDiagrams/readme.md

 The operational points of a route are filtered from the StationOfInfobox data with the RouteInfo and transformed in StationOfRoute type:

-* find the operational points from RouteInfo in the list of StationOfInfobox (**matching step 2**, see function StationsOfRoute.findRouteInfoStations)
+* find the operational points from RouteInfo in the list of StationOfInfobox (**matching step 2**, see function OpPointOfRoute.findOpPointsOfRoute)
 * filter the operational points in the list of StationOfInfobox (see function StationsOfRoute.filterStations)

 ## Compare Wikitext operational points with DB operational points

 Compare the wikitext data of a route with the corresponding db data, i.e. are the operational points in db data a subset of the operational points in wiki data.

-A wikitext operational point matches with a db operational point (**matching step 3**, see function StationMatch.matchesWkStationWithDbStation)
+There are 3 phases to check if a wikitext operational point matches with a db operational point (**matching step 3**, see function OpPointMatch.matchStationName)

-* if the distance differences are small
+1. check if names or shortnames ([DS100](https://fahrweg.dbnetze.com/fahrweg-de/kunden/betrieb/betriebsstellen-1393360)) are equal,
+2. check if names have a significant common substring,
-* and shortnames ([DS100](https://fahrweg.dbnetze.com/fahrweg-de/kunden/betrieb/betriebsstellen-1393360)) are equal or the names have a common substring.
+3. check if distances are equal and names have a less significant common substring.

+Phase 1 gives 90% of successful matches.